JonathanMaesen/testing-securty-project/README.md

 | `help`              | Lists all available commands.                                 |
 | `quit`              | Exits the game.                                               |

-#### Winning and Losing

-- **Win Condition**: The game is won by entering the **"Treasure Room,"** which requires a key for access.
-- **Game Over Conditions**:
-  1. Entering a room where `IsDeadly` is `true`.
-  2. Engaging in combat with a monster without a `Weapon`.
-  3. Attempting to move out of a room while a monster is present.
+#### Encrypted Rooms

+Some rooms in the game are encrypted.
+To enter them, you need to complete a security challenge:
+1. When you try to enter an encrypted room, the game will automatically contact the API to fetch a **Keyshare**.
+2. You will then be prompted to enter a **Passphrase**.
+3. The game combines the Keyshare and your Passphrase to derive a decryption key.
+4. Finally, you must provide the path to your personal certificate file (`.pfx`), which is protected by this derived key.

+If the derived key correctly unlocks your certificate, the room will be decrypted, and you can enter.

 ---

 ## 2. Web API for User Authentication

-The `API` project is a secure ASP.NET Core Web API that provides user registration and login functionality using JWT (JSON Web Tokens).
+The `API` project is a secure ASP.NET Core Web API that provides user registration, login, and keyshare distribution functionality using JWT.

 ### 2.1 Setup and Configuration

-Follow these steps to get the API running on your local machine.

 #### Prerequisites

 - [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0) or later.
-- A code editor like Visual Studio, VS Code, or JetBrains Rider.

 #### Step 1: Configure the JWT Secret

-The application requires a secret key to sign and validate JWTs.
-This key must be configured before running the API.

-1. Navigate to the `API` directory:
+1. Navigate to the `API` directory.
-    ```bash
-    cd API
-    ```
-2. Create a new file named `appsettings.Development.json`.
-This file is listed in `.gitignore`, so your secret key will not be committed to the repository.
+2. Create a file named `appsettings.Development.json`.

-3. Add the following JSON to the file, replacing `"YOUR_SUPER_SECRET_KEY_GOES_HERE"` with a strong, unique secret:
+3. Add the following JSON, replacing the placeholder with a strong secret:
     ```json
     {
       "JWT_SECRET_KEY": "YOUR_SUPER_SECRET_KEY_GOES_HERE"